WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part1/Atoms/index.md

 Atoms are composed of three more elementary particles; protons, neutrons, and electrons.

 Protons and neutrons are incredibly dense and make up the core, or _nucleus_ of an atom.
-In fact, they're so dense, that a teaspon of them packed together would weigh many tons on earth.
+In fact, they're so dense, that a teaspoon of them packed together would weigh many tons on earth.
 However, an atom is mostly empty space, because while the protons and neutrons are tightly clustered in the center of the atom, electrons orbit a distance around the nucleus:

 ![](../Atom.svg)